Extract — Source, Source Settings & Selectors | Yext Hitchhikers Platform

 Specify Selectors

-Once you have specified the details needed to pull the data in, you will then determine which specific pieces of data you want to pull in.
+Once you have specified the details needed to pull the data in, you will then determine which specific pieces of data you want to pull in using selectors.

-For the Site Crawler you can use built-in selectors to pull in data like page URL, or you can use CSS or XPath selectors to extract different elements from the site.
+For the Crawler, you can use built-in selectors to pull in data like page URL, or you can use CSS or XPath selectors to extract different elements from the site.

 That covers the ‘extract’ part of the process — the next unit will go into how to transform the data that you have extracted from the source before you load it into Yext.